ingenuity-build/testnets/killerqueen/VALIDATOR_TASKS.md

 To earn rewards on the Killer Queen testnet, validators will need to undertake a number of tasks (all named after Freddie / Queen songs, naturally - why waste a good pun?).

 New tasks will be released here (and announced on Discord) periodically.
+The deadline for tasks - unless explicitly advertised otherwise - is the end of the testnet.

 As always, points win prizes!